GoogleCloudPlatform/cluster-toolkit/docs/gpu-support.md

 ### Slurm on GCP

-* When deploying a Slurm cluster with GPUs, we highly recommend using the modules based on Slurm on GCP version 5 (`schedmd-slurm-gcp-v5-*`).
+When deploying a Slurm cluster with GPUs, we highly recommend using the modules based on Slurm on GCP version 5 (`schedmd-slurm-gcp-v5-*`).
 The interface is more consistent with HPC Toolkit standards and more functionality is available to support, debug and workaround any issues related to GPU resources.

+#### Interface Considerations

-* `SchedMD-slurm-on-gcp-*` modules have a different interface for defining attached accelerators, `gpu_type` and `gpu_count`.
+The Slurm on GCP v4 modules (`SchedMD-slurm-on-gcp-*`) have a different interface for defining attached accelerators, `gpu_type` and `gpu_count`.
 These must be set even if the machine type implies GPUs.

+The Slurm on GCP v5 HPC Toolkit modules (`schedmd-slurm-gcp-v5-*`) have two variables that can be used to define attached GPUs.
+The variable `guest_accelerators` is the recommended option as it is consistent with other modules in the HPC Toolkit.
+The setting `gpus` can be set as well, which provides consistency with the underlying terraform modules from the [Slurm on GCP repo][slurm-gcp].

-* Timeouts when launching compute nodes
+#### Timeouts when deploying a compute VM

+As mentioned above, VMs with many guest accelerators can take longer to deploy.
-  * Some GPUs will fail in Slurm on GCP v4 HPC Toolkit modules (`SchedMD-slurm-on-gcp-*`) due to a timeout that cannot be customized.
+Slurm sets timeouts for creating VMs, and it's possible for high GPU configurations to push past the default timeout.
+The timeout in the Slurm on GCP v4 HPC Toolkit modules (`SchedMD-slurm-on-gcp-*`) due to a timeout that cannot be increased, therefore we recommend using the Slurm on GCP v5 modules.

-  * Slurm on GCP v5 HPC Toolkit modules (`schedmd-slurm-gcp-v5-*`) allow the Slurm configuration timeouts to customized to work around this via the `cloud_parameters` variable on the [controller].
+The v5 Toolkit modules (`schedmd-slurm-gcp-v5-*`) allow Slurm configuration timeouts to customized via the [cloud_parameters] variable on the [controller].
+See the example below which increases the `resume_timeout` from the default of 300s to 600s:

 ```yaml
 - id: slurm_controller